uclaacm/hack-sprint-w21/session-1-intro-to-react-native-and-js/README.md

 }
 ```

 It is important to call out that this code executes from top to bottom.
 First the `if` statement will be checked.
 If this `cond1` is `true`, it will run the actions withing the `if` statement block and move on past the `if-elseif-else` ladder entirely.
 However, if the condition `cond1` is `false`, it will move on to the next statement in the ladder, which is the `else if` statement that checks `cond2`.
 On and on it goes until it finds an `else if` statement whose condition is `true`.
-If it goes all the way to the end without any of the conditions resulting in true, it will run the actions in the `else` block.
+If it goes all the way to the end without any of the conditions resulting in true, the  actions in the `else` block will be run instead.

 As an example, let's create a function that tests if I will be functional or not the next day depending on how many hours of sleep I got the night before.
 Let's name this function `isEugeneFunctional`, and within it will be a conditional check on the parameter `hours`.